d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   │ (let ((map global-map))
   │   (define-key map (kbd "C-c h p") #'pulsar-pulse-line) │   (define-key map (kbd "C-c h h") #'pulsar-highlight-line)) └────

+4.1 Use pulsar with next-error ──────────────────────────────

+  By default, the `n' and `p' keys in Emacs’ compilation buffers (e.g. the results of a `grep' search) produce a highlight for the locus of the given match.
+Due to how the code is implemented, we cannot use Pulsar’s standard mechanism to trigger a pulse after the match is highlighted.
+Instead, the user must add this to their configuration in lieu of a Pulsar-level solution that “just works”:

+  ┌────
+  │ (add-hook 'next-error-hook #'pulsar-pulse-line) └────